 Queensland workers, skills and knowledge will be needed for this.

-The AMC is a subsidiary of NIOA – a privately-owned Queensland company whose beginnings can be traced back to a fruit stall trading on the side of the Bruce Highway at Tiaro.
+The AMC was founded by NIOA – a privately-owned Queensland company whose beginnings can be traced back to a fruit stall trading on the side of the Bruce Highway at Tiaro.

 From that modest beginning, NIOA has grown into the nation’s largest privately-owned company supplying firearms, weapons, ammunition and technical support to military, law enforcement and commercial markets.